Adapters

 Keep your wrangler.jsonc in the project root so you can add bindings without the build overwriting them.

-Wrangler discovers Durable Objects, Workflows, Queues, and similar primitives from named exports on the Worker entry.
+Wrangler discovers class-based primitives such as Durable Objects and Workflows from named exports on the Worker entry.
 Point the adapter at a dedicated module that re-exports them:

 vite.config.ts